 By David Hilfiker, MD

 When we Americans want to do something about poverty, we usually set

 about "improving" poor people.
-We may offer education or job
+We may offer education or job training,

-receiving housing, put time limits on welfare benefits in order to motivate poor people to
+time limits on welfare benefits in order to motivate poor people to

 work, or refuse additional welfare payments to discourage further

 This practice of improving poor people has a long history.
 Early